 This is a simple tool every household can use every night.
-You could do this with your friend from church, grandkids in another state or the people your consider family.
+You could do Faith5 with your friend from church, grand kids in another state or the people your consider family.

 SHARE your highs and lows

 What were the best/hardest parts of the day?

 Dive into God’s Word.
 Returning to the same scriptures all week develops familiarity and spiritual focus.

 TALK about how the Bible reading might relate to your highs and lows